Opentrons/opentrons/api/docs/source/v2/new_complex_commands.rst

     Aspirating 100.0 uL from well A1 in "1" at 1 speed
     Air gap
     Aspirating 20 uL from well A1 in "1" at 1.0 speed
-    Dispensing 20 uL into well A2 in "1"
-    Dispensing 100.0 uL into well A2 in "1"
+    Dispensing 120.0 uL into well A2 in "1"
     Dropping tip well A1 in "12"

 disposal_volume